juxor/afaq/markdown/secI5.md

 politicians is given added opportunity to fish in troubled waters."_ [**Op.
 Cit.**, p.
 17-18]

- These principles, it must be stressed, have worked well on a mass scale For example, this is how anarcho-syndicalist unions operate and, as was the case with the CNT in Spain in the 1930s, worked well with over one million members.
-There were also successfully applied during the Spanish Revolution and the federations of collectives produced by it.
+These principles, it must be stressed, have been successfully applied on a mass scale.
+For example, this is how anarcho-syndicalist unions operate and, as was the case with the CNT in Spain in the 1930s, worked well with over one million members.
+They were also successfully applied during the Spanish Revolution and the federations of collectives produced by it.

 So the way communes and confederations are organised protect society and the individual against the dangers of centralisation, from the turning of delegates into representatives and bureaucrats.
 As Bakunin stressed, there are two ways of organising society, _"as it is today, from high to low and from